bhoward/focsipedia/docs/logic/props.md

 for all possible values of $p$, $q$, and $r$.
 There are eight rows in the table because there are exactly eight different ways in which truth values can be assigned to $p$, $q$, and
-$r$.[^In general, if there are $n$ variables, then there are $2^n$ different ways to assign truth values to the variables.
-This might become clear to you if you try to come up with a scheme for systematically listing all possible sets of values.
-If not, you'll find a rigorous proof of the fact later in this chapter.]
-In this table, we see that the last two columns, representing the values of
+$r$.[^2] In this
+table, we see that the last two columns, representing the values of
 $(p\land q)\land r$ and $p\land (q\land r)$, are
 identical.

+[^2]: In general, if there are $n$ variables, then there are $2^n$ different ways to assign truth values to the variables.
+This might become clear to you if you try to come up with a scheme for systematically listing all possible sets of values.
+If not, you'll find a rigorous proof of the fact later in this chapter.

 | $p$   | $q$   | $r$   | $p\land q$ | $q\land r$ | $(p\land q)\land r$ | $p\land (q\land r)$ |
 | :-:   | :-:   | :-:   | :--------: | :--------: | :-----------------: | :-----------------: |